World Dashboard Help

 Notable sightings: eBird determines which sightings are notable.
 When you tap this button a list of sightings appears on the List screen.
 If you clicktap on the Mark It button for a given notable sighting, then a marker will appear on the map indicating where that sighting occurred.
 Multiple sightings may occur for the same bird because multiple people may submit sightings for the same bird and all those sightings will show in the list.

 Hotspots: Hotspots are popular birding areas.
 Learn more about hotspots.
-When you select the hotspots button, hotspots for the regioncounty are shown.
+When you select the hotspots button, hotspots for the regioncounty are shown on the map.
+An alphabetical list of the hotspots will also be shown to the right of the mapon the LIST screen.
 Only those hotspots with sightings during the selected time periodlast 14 days will be shown.
 You can see the most recent sighting for each species reported at a hotspot by clickingtapping the marker for that hotspot.
 See the note on "Sightings list for each location" below.

 Look for a species: You can look up all reported sightings of a particular species within the regioncounty by selecting a species from the species drop down list.
-The list includes all species that have been reported to eBird the region within the selected number of days (default = 14).the last 14 days.
+The list includes all species that have been reported to eBird within the selected number of days (default = 14).the last 14 days.
+If a species is not on the list it means it has not been reported to eBird during that time.

 When you choose a species a marker will appear for each location with a report for that species.
 By clickingtapping on the marker you can see the most recent sighting for all species reported at that location.
 The target species will be in bold.
 See the note on "Sightings list for each location" below.